robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

-^ I’ve elided `Tweet` & the RSS post classes, but they undergo analogous changes to those made to `AtomPost`. `Post` is changed from a class to a protocol definition; `AtomPost` has constants for its title, &c.; and it binds values to these instead of calling its superclass’ initializer—since it hasn’t got one any more.
+^ I’ve elided `Tweet` & the RSS post types, but they undergo analogous changes to those made to `AtomPost`. `Post` is changed from a class to a protocol definition; `AtomPost` no longer needs to be a `class` at all, so we can use a value type.
+It has constants for its title, &c.; and it binds values to these instead of calling into a superclass’ initializer.

 ^ Note that in Swift, subclassing and conformance to a protocol use the same syntax; this is not a typo!
 We’re still conveying the same “is a” relationship as we were, but now we’re doing so without coupling `AtomPost` to any particular implementation.